Nirrti, the Presiding Deity of Mula Nakshatra & Dikpalaka

 (Compilation for a discourse by N.R.
-Srinivasan, Nashville, TN, USA, August 2017)
+Srinivasan, Nashville, TN, September 2017)

 RAVANA, the mightiest Titan King and sorcerer of Silver Age was born in Mula Nakshatra.
 As narrated in Ramayana, he gained immense power and lordship over the three worlds through rigorous penances aimed at pleasing Lord Shiva.
 This shows Mula's ability to gain power on a universal level through a close association with the root forces.
 He however fell prey to the haughty, bashful and unwise aspect of Mula energy and met his end as a villain in the hands of Rama, the 7th incarnation of Vishnu according to his Karmaphala.
 He was born with Rajoguna dominating.

 See the contrast.
 Lord Hanuman also born in Mula Nakshatra is an ardent devotee of Lord Sri Rama and is widely known for his unflinching devotion to Sri Rama.
 He is Chirnjeevi and came out victorious on many situations threatened with death— challenge with Sun, Simhika, burning of his tail in Lanka-dahana etc. Hanuman is the symbol of strength and energy.
 He is said to be able to assume any form at will, wield the mace (including many celestial weapons), move mountains, dart through the air, seize the clouds and equally rival Garuda in swiftness of flight.
 Lord Hanuman is worshiped as a deity with the ability to attain victory against evil and provide protection.
 He was born with Sattvaguna predominating and with lot of good Sanchita Karma and continued with ascending spiritual goal and achieved the status of Chiranjeevi to be ever present with us.
 This clearly shows in whatever situation you are born you are still bound by your Karma which you can shape by your own strong determination or spoil it by your own will.